bharath-123/builder-specs/specs/deneb/assembler.md

 2. Building blocks
 3. Tx gossip

+It should only be responsible for:
+1. Validating the TOB and ROB bid txs for state interference
+2. Creating a final block from the merged tx lists of the TOB and ROB bid

 It should be connected to a beacon node client to stay up to date with the latest block.
 It should be synced.

 ## TOB and ROB Validation